DURAN DURAN were described by The Guardian in 2015 as “an electronic band with a heavy rock guitarist bolted on”.

 FERRY CORSTEN featuring SIMON LE BON Fire (2005)

 Ferry Corsten’s association with DURAN DURAN began when he reworked ‘Sunrise’ into a banging largely instrumenatal club track!
 Having worked with Marc Almond and Howard Jones, the Dutch producer’s work, which first came to wider attention as SYSTEM F, often highlighted the spiritual connection between trance and Synth Britannia.
-‘Fire’ was based around ‘Serious’, one of the few reasonable tracks from the ‘Liberty’ album, although the vocals were re-recorded by Simon Le Bon as opposed to being sampled from the original track.
+‘Fire’ was based around ‘Serious’, one of the few reasonable tracks from the ‘Liberty’ album, although the vocals were re-recorded by Le Bon.

 Available on the FERRY CORSTEN album ‘L.E.F.’ via Flashover Recordings

 An album entitled ‘Reportage’ was shelved by Sony, leading to Andy Taylor leaving for the second time.
 At the suggestion of the label, the involvement of Timbaland and Justin Timberlake in ‘Red Carpet Massacre’ confused fans and critics alike.
 According to Roger Taylor, Sony wanted to make something “a bit pop” and forced them to collaborate with Timbaland.
 While the album was another mixed bag, the synth heavy pulse of ‘The Valley’ was a terrific standout and even featured an unexpected bass solo from John Taylor.

 Available on the DURAN DURAN album ‘Red Carpet Massacre’ via Sony Music

 MARK RONSON & THE BUSINESS INTL featuring SIMON LE BON Record Collection (2010)